-The risk here is not just that you develop something your customers might not need – wasting your time and money – but that you gather a lot of insights and will need to, eventually, restructure your software and the setup of your data.
+The risk here is not just that you develop something your customers might not need – wasting your time and money – but that you also gather a lot of insights.
+Eventually, this might mean that you have to restructure your software and the setup of your data.

 This gives developers a lot of headache: adding is always easy – but reconfiguration is hard!

 Microservices are about decoupling, i.e. separating code by concerns, and address exactly those issues of agile development.
 Compared to monolithic software, it saves you from bigger rework (refactoring) of your code in short development cycles.